Coronavirus Disease 2019 (COVID-19) Subject Matter Experts

 Jesse L. Goodman, MD, MPH, is professor of medicine at Georgetown University Medical Center.
 A member of the Institute of Medicine, Goodman is trained in infectious diseases and public health.
 He formerly served as the U.S. Food and Drug Administration Chief Scientist and Deputy Commissioner.
 He worked extensively on emerging infectious diseases at FDA and with the U.S. Department of Health and Human Services and has served as an advisor to the World Health Organization and others on medical countermeasures and vaccines.
 Goodman is director of the Center on Medical Product Access, Safety and Stewardship (COMPASS) at Georgetown and a clinician at MedStar Georgetown University Hospital, the Washington D.C.
 VA Medical Center and Walter Reed National Military Medical Center.

-Erin M. Sorrell, PhD, is assistant research professor with the department of microbiology and a member of the Center for Global Health Science and Security at Georgetown University Medical Center.
+Erin M. Sorrell, PhD, is assistant professor with the department of microbiology and a member of the Center for Global Health Science and Security at Georgetown University Medical Center.
 Her research focuses on the elements required to support health systems strengthening and laboratory capacity building for disease detection, reporting, risk assessment, and response.
 She is also interested in health systems strengthening for infectious diseases in humanitarian situations, and particularly countries and regions affected by conflict.
 Sorrell is a virologist by training.

 International Health Regulations/Global Health Security